 - Within SlideRoom, all applicants must submit a short answer to a Design-related prompt.
-This is in addition to the required three short answers on the ApplyTexas application.
+This is in addition to the required short answers on the ApplyTexas or Coalition applications.

 - Track the status of your application materials.
-After you submit your university application, you’ll receive an email that includes your UT EID (university digital identification), allowing you to access the MyStatus website at admissions.utexas.edu/mystatus
+After you submit your university application, you’ll receive an email that includes your UT EID, allowing you to access the MyStatus website.

 Your portfolio is an opportunity to show us your ideas, creativity, technical skills and what makes you unique.
-Submit twelve (12) of your best works in any medium or discipline.
-These should be projects that you have made yourself using the tools of art, design, or engineering.
-Portfolio projects can certainly be created with software tools, but at least four submissions should be made by hand (not software-supported in any way).
-These hand-made submissions should include at least two observational drawings.
+Submit 5-8 projects or works in any medium or discipline.
+These should be projects that you have made yourself using the tools of art, design, engineering or another way of working.
+A few guidelines:

 - Create a SlideRoom Account.

 - Choose your mode of admission (Freshman) and program (BA or BFA Design).
-Make sure that your major selection on SlideRoom matches your major on your Apply Texas application.
+Make sure that your major selection on SlideRoom matches your major on your admissions application.